What is Community Planning?

-The information from the community plans will help to inform the Draft Local Plan (currently being developed).
-The Local Plan will set out how our area will develop in the future, up to 2035, and how we will make sure this growth happens in a structured and sustainable way - by using the information from the community planning.
+The information from the community plans has helped to inform the Draft Local Plan and more specifically the policies within it.
+The Local Plan will set out how our area will develop in the future, up to 2035, and how we will make sure this growth happens in a structured and sustainable way.

-Sometimes developers have a duty to give financial contributions which are used to help provide schools, roads and other infrastructure in the area where new homes are to be built.
+Sometimes developers have a duty to give financial contributions which are used to help provide schools, roads and other community facilities in the area where new homes are to be built.
 The community plans can be used to inform where that money could be best spent in the local area.

-What is the difference between this and a neighbourhood plan and a community plan?
+What is the difference between a Neighbourhood Plan and a Community Plan?

-Neighbourhood plans enable local communities to shape the development and growth of their neighbourhood as they have full weight as planning policy, that is planning decisions are made using the neighbourhood plan and the Local Plan.
-Neighbourhood planning is not a legal requirement but is a right which communities can choose to use.
-Some areas in Central Bedfordshire have neighbourhood plans and some areas are developing them.
+Neighbourhood Plans enable local communities to shape the development and growth of their neighbourhood in terms of planning decisions.
+Neighbourhood planning is not a legal requirement but is a right that communities can choose to use.
+Some areas in Central Bedfordshire have Neighbourhood Plans and some areas are developing them.

-Community plans are similar to neighbourhood plans but they cover a larger area than a neighbourhood plan.
-Although community plans do not hold any weight in planning policy terms, they will be used to inform the Local Plan for Central Bedfordshire which absolutely does.
+Community Plans are similar but they cover a larger area than a Neighbourhood Plan.
+Although Community Plans do not hold any weight in planning policy terms, they will be used to inform the Local Plan for Central Bedfordshire, which absolutely does.

 Existing Neighbourhood Plans, or those that are currently being produced, will be used to inform the Community Plans.